 What If Symptoms Persist?

 Unfortunately, some types of gonorrhea bacteria don’t respond to the usual antibiotic treatment.
 Doctors call this “antibiotic resistance.”
 They’ve been seeing a rise in these stronger bacteria for several years.
 If you continue to have symptoms a few days after treatment, see your doctor again.
-He may prescribe a longer course of different antibiotics
+They may prescribe a longer course of different antibiotics